ChrisGutknecht/inventory_campaigns/README.md

     return ('Data written to BigQuery', 200)
 ```
 Invoke the cloud function with an example POST payload like this.
-All column names need to upper cased and the words spaced
+All column names need to upper cased and the words spaced.
+If you apply this method and write to Cloud Storage, fetch the public URL of the file to reference it in the Google Ads bulk upload.

 ```
 {